Healthy travel demand helps cushion 737 MAX toll for American, Southwest

 Southwest, which as the world’s largest 737 MAX operator is among the airlines hardest hit by the global grounding, posted a 0.4% rise in revenue to $5.7 billion in the quarter.

-However, it warned that unit costs excluding fuel and profit-sharing expenses are seen spiking between 6% and 8% in the current quarter as the company manages an operation built around more flights than it is now able to operate due to fleet constraints.
+“The underlying demand environment remains healthy which will drive unit revenue, but MAX grounding remains a cost headwind,” Cowen analyst Helane Becker said.

-“The outlook continues to be negatively impacted by the grounding of the MAX,” Cowen analyst Helane Becker said.
+Southwest warned that unit costs excluding fuel and profit-sharing expenses are seen spiking between 6% and 8% in the current quarter as the company manages an operation built around more flights than it is now able to operate due to fleet constraints.

 Net income declined 21% to $514 million, or $0.98 per share, in the quarter ended Dec.
 31, from $654 million, or $1.17 per share, a year earlier.